nablarch/nablarch-document/en/application_framework/application_framework/libraries/data_io/data_format.rst

     :fixed-length: Use :ref:`data_bind` .
     :Variable length: Use  :ref:`data_bind` .
     :XML: :java:extdoc:`JAXB <javax.xml.bind>` is recommended.
     :JSON: Use of OSS is recommended.
-For example, `Jackson (external site, English) <https://github.com/FasterXML/jackson>`_ is widely used.
+For example, `Jackson (external site) <https://github.com/FasterXML/jackson>`_ is widely used.

 Supports various character sets, character types and data formats